FarmBot-Docs/farmbot-developers/v15/python/authorization.md

 include callout.html
 type="info"
 title="Libraries required"
-content='The following examples require either the FarmBot Python library or the **Requests** library.
-To install, run `python -m pip install farmbot requests` in the command line.
+content='The following examples require either the FarmBot Python library, the FarmBot Sidecar Starter Pack, or the **Requests** library.
+To install, run `python -m pip install farmbot farmbot-sidecar-starter-pack requests` in the command line.
 Your system may require you to use `python3` instead of `python`.
 Using a [virtual environment](https://docs.python.org/3/library/venv.html) is highly recommended.
 If you see an error ending with `callback_api_version`, run `python -m pip install --upgrade paho-mqtt==1.6.1`.'
 %}

 {%